-Sex after menopause might be fantastic, it might be pretty similar to before, or it might be affected by all kinds of symptoms, such as bladder control issues, a loss of self-confidence, poor sleep, and stress or anxiety related to the transition.
+Sex after menopause might be fantastic, it might be pretty similar to before, or it might be affected by all kinds of symptoms, such as bladder control issues, a loss of self-confidence, poor sleep, change in sexuality (what you’re attracted to), and stress or anxiety related to the transition.

 Everybody is different.

 And if you’re wondering “do women enjoy sex after menopause?” the answer will, of course, vary depending on who you ask.

 But with the right information about sex after menopause, we hope everyone will continue to enjoy a loving and intimate sex life.

 So what’d good to know about having sex after menopause?
 Here’s our quick guide.

 - What happens to a woman sexually after menopause?

 - Why does sex hurt after menopause?

 - Can a woman have an orgasm after menopause?

 - How do you pleasure a woman after menopause?